Getting Started with REST API

 Overview

-Ayyeka uses OAuth 2.0 for authentication, which means that after you generate a REST API key and secret in the UI, you will submit those credentials to our authentication server to receive a temporary token.
+Ayyeka uses OAuth 2.0 for authentication.
+After generating an API Client Key and Secret in the UI, submit them to the authentication server to obtain a temporary access token.

-The Access Token gives your application access to data that is stored on the Ayyeka Cloud or on your on-premise server for 60 minutes.
+• Access Token: Grants access to Ayyeka Cloud or on-premise data for 60 minutes.

 Authorization Protocol

-When an API function is called by a user, the system checks the user’s permissions to learn which devices that user can manage, and whether the user has permission to perform the action.
+When a user calls an API function, the system checks their permissions to determine which devices they can manage and whether they are authorized to perform the action.

-The industry-standard OAuth 2.0 protocol allows you to authorize API client access to your data via the REST API.
-This protocol enables you to grant access to an API client without having to share your username and password.
-You can view and revoke the API client that you authorized in your account settings.
+Ayyeka uses the OAuth 2.0 protocol to securely authorize API client access without sharing your username or password.
+You can view or revoke authorized API clients in your account settings.

 Only the client credentials grant type is supported.
-For more information about OAuth 2.0, see The OAuth 2.0 Authorization Framework.
+For details, see The OAuth 2.0 Authorization Framework.

 Prerequisites

-• You need a basic familiarity with software development, REST web services, and the UI.
+• Familiarity with software development, REST APIs, and the UI is required.

-• You must have an Account/Organization Owner role or an Account/Organization Administrator role to generate the API Client Key and the API Client Secret.
+• Only Account/Organization Owners or Administrators can generate the API Client Key and Secret.

-You must not generate the REST API keys when logged in as a user with the Partner role.
+• Do not generate keys while logged in with the Partner role.

 URL Type